-P-3 Pattern #1 (Offshore Intense Convection): A break-away/non-standard pattern in which the P-3 crosses the target rain band 10-15 n mi (20-25 km) downwind of intense convective cells and then proceeds to about 15 n mi (25 km) outside the rain band axis.
-The aircraft turns upwind and proceeds along a straight track parallel to the band axis.
-When the P-3 is ~10-15 n mi (20-25 km) upwind of the target cells, the aircraft turns and proceeds along a track orthogonal to the band axis until the P-3 is 15 n mi (25 km) inside the rain band then turns downwind and flies parallel to the rain band axis.
+P-3 Pattern #1: Offshore Intense Convection: a break-away/non-standard pattern in which the P-3 crosses the target rain band (safety permitting) 10-15 n mi (20-25 km) downwind of intense convective cells and then proceeds to about 15 n mi (25 km) outside the rain band axis while maintaining a ~5 n mi (10 km) separation from the outer edge of the rain band for safety.
+The aircraft then turns upwind and proceeds along a straight track parallel to the band axis.
+When the P-3 is ~10-15 n mi (20-25 km) upwind of the target cells, the aircraft turns and proceeds along a track orthogonal to the band axis until the P-3 is 15 n mi (25 km) inside the rain band then turns downwind and flies parallel to the rain band axis all the while maintaining a \sim 5 n mi (10 km) separation from the edge of the rain band for safety.

-P-3 Pattern #2 (Coastal Survey): A break-away/non-standard pattern in which the P-3 flies parallel, but $\sim$ 5-8 n mi (10-15 km) offshore so that the SFMR footprint is out of the surf zone.
-The second pass should be parallel and as close to the coast as safety permits.
-Finally, a short leg would be flown from the coast spiraling towards the storm center.
+P-3 Pattern #2: Coastal Survey: a break-away/non-standard pattern in which the P-3 flies parallel, but ~ 20-25 n mi (40-45 km) offshore so that the SFMR and WSRA, if available, footprints are out of the surf zone.
+The second pass should be parallel and just offshore ~5 n mi (10 km) from the coast or as close to the coastline as safety permits to aid in the evaluation of the changes in the kinematic and thermodynamic storm structure as the TC approaches the coastline and to provide in-situ data for synthesis and comparison with landbased mobile team data.
+Finally, a short leg would be flown from the coast spiraling towards the storm center to evaluate the boundary layer recovery of the offshore flow.
+Coordination with Synthetic Aperture Radar (SAR) satellite overpasses is also desirable, when possible.